 ECON 245 Environmental and Natural Resource Economics

-This course uses economic theories and concepts to explain behavioral causes of environmental and natural resource problems and evaluate policies for addressing them.
-Topics vary and may include sustainable development, allocation of natural resources, pollution control measures, effects of environmental regulation on U.S. competitiveness and environmental justice.
+This course uses economic theories and concepts to explore environmental and natural resource problems and evaluate policies for addressing them.
+Topics vary and may include energy, water, agriculture, sustainable development, environmental justice, and other timely issues.
+Prerequisite: ECON 100.
+Not open to students with credit in ECON 335

 Category II: Natural Sciences